 Preparing Inbound Shipments

 Inventory prep should follow the Amazon FBA Product Prep and Shipment guidelines published in Seller Central.
 Determining the type of preparation required to ship your products to Cahoot safely is your responsibility.
-Failure to comply with FBA product prep requirements, safety requirements, and product restrictions may result in receiving delays, up to and including refusal of shipment delivery.
+Failure to comply with the product prep requirements, safety requirements, and product restrictions may result in Receiving delays, up to and including refusal of shipment delivery.
 The guidelines are designed to ensure the safe handling by warehouse staff, safe transportation by carrier employees, and safe delivery to customers.

 Video Walkthrough